 Espinosa received a Master of Architecture degree from Columbia University's Graduate School of Architecture, Planning and Preservation in 2009, a Bachelor of Science degree in Architecture from Lawrence Technological University in 2006, and a Bachelor of Science in Biology with a focus in Kinesiology and Psychology from Indiana University in 2001.
 At GSAPP, she was awarded the New York Society of Architects' Matthew del Gaudio Award for Excellence in Total Design and the Lucille Smyser Lowenfish Memorial Prize.
 Prior to teaching, Espinosa was an Associate Architect at Steven Holl Architects as the Project Architect for the Glassell School of Art at the Museum of Fine Arts Houston in Houston, Texas and the University of Iowa School of Art and Art History's Visual Arts Building in Iowa City, Iowa.

 Espinosa's research resides in material exploration, particularly through the reuse of ordinary materials via unconventional processes and techniques.
 The spatial outcomes are unexpected, challenging pre-existing notions of space.
 Her interest seeks to explore the sensorial and perceptual contexts and exploits the synthesis of traditional architectural systems and tools with emergent digital technologies.

-Within this topic McDowell’s work is concentrated on three interrelated areas of study: 1—Material misuse and the transformation of waste 2—Building Information Modeling (BIM) for abnormal buildings 3—Urban and Infrastructural adaptations
+McDowell’s work is concentrated on three interrelated areas of study: 1—Material misuse and the transformation of waste 2—Building Information Modeling (BIM) for abnormal buildings 3—Urban Dystopias

 Seth McDowell has practiced architecture in Charleston, SC, and New York, NY within the offices of WORK Architecture Company, Huff+Gooden Architects, Leroy Street Studio, and LOT-EK.
 He is a co-founding partner of mcdowellespinosa.